Rosé (singer): 2023–present: Solo activities and Rosie

 On 5 December 2023, YG Entertainment announced that Rosé along with the other members of Blackpink had renewed their contracts for group activities and that the members' individual contracts were still under discussion.
 YG Entertainment subsequently confirmed on 29 December 2023 that Rosé and the other Blackpink members agreed not to proceed with a contract with the label for individual activities.
 On 4 April, she released the song "Final Love Song" as the theme song for the survival reality show I-Land 2: N/a.

 The Black Label, an associate company of YG Entertainment founded by Blackpink's main producer Teddy, disclosed on 17 June that they were in discussions with Rosé regarding an exclusive contract; it was confirmed the following day that she signed a management contract with the label.
 It was later revealed on 26 September that she had signed a solo deal with Atlantic Records.
 She recorded a cover of Coldplay's 2008 song "Viva la Vida" for the trailer and finale of the Apple TV+ series Pachinkos second season in 2024.

-On 18 October, Rosé released the collaboration "Apt." with American singer-songwriter Bruno Mars as the lead single of her debut studio album Rosie.
+On 18 October, Rosé released the collaboration "APT." with American singer-songwriter Bruno Mars as the lead single of her debut studio album Rosie.
 The song was a huge commercial success worldwide and became Rosé's second number-one single on the Billboard Global 200 and Global Excl.
 U.S. charts.
 It topped the charts in several countries including New Zealand and Australia, where it became the first song by a solo female K-pop artist to reach number one on the ARIA Singles Chart.
 The song peaked at number two on the UK Singles Chart, marking the first time a female K-pop soloist reached the top ten.
 In the United States, it debuted at eight and peaked at number three on the US Billboard Hot 100, making Rosé the first female K-pop artist to enter the chart's top ten in history.
 It also became the first song by a female K-pop artist to enter the top 10 of Billboard Radio Songs, for which Rosé won a Guinness World Record.
 By November 2024, the song's popularity resulted in Rosé garnering more than 50 million monthly listeners on Spotify, breaking the record for the highest number of monthly listeners by a K-pop act on the platform.
 The song surpassed 1 billion streams on Spotify in 100 days after release, breaking the Guinness World Record for the fastest K-pop track to reach the milestone.
+"APT." was named the number-one best-selling global single of 2025 by the International Federation of the Phonographic Industry (IFPI), which marked the first time the IFPI Global Single Chart was topped by an artist outside of North America or Europe, and the first time a winning single featured non-English lyrics.